ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/how_rez_and_sphinx_are_linked.rst

 :func:`.bootstrap.bootstrap` doesn't change every variable.
 By default it...:

-TODO : Why does the bullet point list below look weird in .html?

 - extends `extensions`_ with things :ref:`rez_sphinx` needs.
 - sets `intersphinx_mapping`_, a variable for `sphinx.ext.intersphinx`_.